VPicture/Why-I-Use-Borland-C-Builder-for-Programs/README.md

 # Why-I-Use-Borland-C-Builder-for-Programs.
 I also use an XP computer for the programs.
 This is because Micrsoft, in their infinite wisdom, decided not to support help files.
-Borlnad C++ Builder has a wonderful help feature, which is super helpful for developing programs.
+Borland C++ Builder has a wonderful help feature, which is super helpful for developing programs.
 I tried the Embarkadero C++ Builder, and it was too cumbersome and touchy to use.
 It uses the latest C++ standard, which is almost unuseable because it uses wide characters and essentally got rid of AnsiStrings.
 They have a free Community edition, but they may not let you join.
 Also, the help system is cumbersome and not very useful.
 Here are my take on the advantages of using Borland C++ Builder on an XP machine:
 1. You can download an older version free.